kostyrko/kontrolqa/content/blog/e2e/playwright-static-code-analysis.md

 I went with the latter for the maintenance reasons: 1/ I didn't feel the need of adding a plugin which rules I didn't need to follow at this stage 2/ I figured out it would be easier to maintain rather than relay on a third party

-## Plugins installation
+## Eslint

-1. Four eslint related plugins were added during setup process
+1. Add four eslint related plugins during setup process (all will come in handy)

 `@typescript-eslint/eslint-plugin` / `@typescript-eslint/parser` / `eslint`